drogonframework/drogon/README.md

 ### Overview
 **Drogon** is a C++14/17-based HTTP application framework.
 Drogon can be used to easily build various types of web application server programs using C++. **Drogon** is the name of a dragon in the American TV series "Game of Thrones" that I really like.

-Drogon's main application platform is Linux.
-It also supports Mac OS and FreeBSD.
-Currently, it does not support windows.
+Drogon is a cross-platform framework, It supports Linux, Mac OS, FreeBSD and Windows.
 Its main features are as follows:

 * Use a non-blocking I/O network lib based on epoll (kqueue under MacOS/FreeBSD) to provide high-concurrency, high-performance network IO, please visit the [benchmarks](https://github.com/an-tao/drogon/wiki/13-Benchmarks) page and [TFB Live Results](https://tfb-status.techempower.com/) for more details;
 * Provide a completely asynchronous programming mode;